 Broken Hill Zn-Pb-Ag Project

-The Broken Hill deposit has been mined continuously since the late 1800’s, and the region continues to support three mining operations.
+The Broken Hill deposit is the largest single sediment-hosted Zn-Pb-Ag deposit in the world and has been mined continuously since the late 1800’s, and the region continues to support three mining operations.
 The project area lies under cover to the west of the outcropping area of the Broken Hill block.
-Whilst there has been recent exploration, the large area under claim has only hosted a total of 18 drillholes which intersected basement.
+Whilst there has been previous exploration, the large area under claim has only hosted a total of 18 drillholes which intersected basement.
 These drillholes have largely confirmed the presence of prospective Broken Hill Group rocks.

-Richard Valenta, P.Geo., Consulting Geologist is the qualified person as defined by NI 43-101 guidelines responsible for the technical data presented herein.
+Joe Potter, RPGeo., is the qualified person responsible for the technical data presented herein.